paulschick/meteorite-tracker/notes/nasa_dev/07_Refactoring.md

 Apd components are all up to date now as well.
 Now to change the file folder for old apd, and change the new one up.
 After that, I need to go through and redo all of the imports and everything.

+## 06 Refactor

+The first thing that I'll do here is change the directory names.